CellIJel/Websites/README.md

 Images can be sized to custom size of pixels (px) and has a dark mode.

 Local Hosting funcinality with Node.JS.

+# Morse
+Translates Text into Morse Code & Morse Code into Text.

+Second website in this repo too have a dark mode, and first to use cookies in it.